PaulaHum/Data-Analytics-Salary-and-Pay-Equality-Insights/README.md

 ## Creating a Histogram 📶

 The best way to see how our data is distributed, would be to create a histogram.
-Maybe there's a lot of data skewing to the right or a lot of data skewing to the left or maybe it's all come true on the average.
+Maybe there's a lot of data skewing to the right or a lot of data skewing to the left or maybe it all sticks close to the average.
 By creating a histogram we can visualise what’s going on with our salaries.
-Therefore, without further due, let’s do it!
+Therefore, without further due, let’s do create one!

 <img width="346" alt="Creating a Histogram" src="https://github.com/user-attachments/assets/57e2a95f-e868-428a-a5fa-745aa2d61104">